 Since his visit five months ago, Diblik has returned twice to work with the garden club to install the “Roy Diblik Garden of Living Art.”

 The latest gathering was on Aug.
 3 for a day of planting.
-Diblik first visited the BAC on March 6 to talk about his latest book, “Coming to Know Plants: Understanding Plant Relationships in the Garden.”
+Diblik first visited the BAC on March 6 to present his seminar, “Coming to Know Plants: Understanding Plant Relationships in the Garden.”

 Gyarmathy said attendance at the BAC presentation was great.